r-dbi/RSQLite/revdep/README-f-revdep.md

   Error: testthat unit tests failed
   Execution halted

-checking examples ...
-WARNING
-Found the following significant warnings:

-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-Deprecated functions may be defunct as soon as of the next release of R.
-See ?Deprecated.

 checking R code for possible problems ...
 NOTE filter_.Database: no visible global function definition for ‘stack’